Medically Reviewed by Dr P. E. Pancoast, MD

 Inpatient treatment is another practical and holistic approach to treating mental illness and substance abuse.
 These treatment programs require the affected person to stay in a hospital or therapy facility until their symptoms are controlled and stabilized.
 These programs are particularly important for people without stable home environments.

-A partial hospitalization program (PHP) is a formal treatment program for co-occurring disorders that allow people to return home at night.
+A partial hospitalization program (PHP) is a formal treatment program for co-occurring disorders that allows people to return home at night.
 However, these programs occupy most of the day with structured activities.
-They aim to encourage people to participate in healthy activities as well as educate and inform.
+They aim to encourage people to participate in healthy activities and educate and inform.

 Qualified health insurance policies may cover some costs of treatment.
-The level of financial coverage depends on the treatment location and the specifics of coverage for each policy.
+The level of financial coverage depends on the treatment location and the specific coverage for each policy.

 In this article